 CRS 18-3-405.4 is the Colorado law that makes it a class 4 felony to commit internet sexual exploitation of a child.
-This means to use the internet or other online media to encourage a child to masturbate, or to have the child watch the perpetrator masturbate.
-A conviction carries a penalty of 2 to 6 years in prison.
+This means to use the internet or other online media to expose one’s intimate parts to a child, or to observe the child touching intimate body parts.
+A conviction carries a penalty of 2 to 6 years in prison and registration as a sex offender.

 CRS 18-3-405.4 states that: